nopSolutions/nopCommerce-Docs/en/developer/tutorials/update-existing-entity.md

 Solution Location: Nop.Data.Mapping.Builders.Catalog.CategoryBuilder.cs
 ```

-But I recommend you to use it only for your own entity classes.
-In our case, we'll use the migration mechanism instead of mapping class.
+But I recommend you to use it only for your entity classes.
+In our case, we'll use the migration mechanism instead of the mapping class.

 Add the following property to the `Category` class.